JordanBuckleyGit/image-to-ascii/README.md

 # Image-to-ascii Program

-Welcome to the Image-to-ascii, this turns jpg images into ascii characters!
+*️⃣Welcome to the Image-to-ascii, this turns jpg images into ascii characters!

 ## Features

 - **Main**: Within this program it gets an image you have saved as a jpg and converts it into a txt.

-## Requirements
+## 🔴Requirements

 - Python 3.9 and above
 - Install Pillow in cmd prompt.
 Command: pip install Pillow